Rdyst/viteweb/README.md

 -Useless for a small project or if there are no repeated styles/templates<br />

 # How to install/Run SASS/SCSS
--Open Visual Studio Code<br />
+Open Visual Studio Code<br />
--Download the "Live SASS compiler" extension
+Download the "Live SASS compiler" extension
--Create and open a scss file
+Create and open a scss file
--Activate "Live SASS compiler" by clicking the "watch SASS" button -Style your Website!
+Activate "Live SASS compiler" by clicking the "watch SASS" button Style your Website!